Wild Alaskan Company

 Microwave and Stovetop Methods for Ready-to-Eat Chowder

-Smoked Salmon Chowder is a cozy, ready-to-eat chowder made with wild-caught Alaskan sockeye — done in 5 minutes or less!
+Smoked Sockeye Salmon Chowder is a cozy, ready-to-eat chowder made with wild-caught Alaskan sockeye — done in 5 minutes or less!
 This chowder can be heated up from frozen on the stovetop or with a microwave, using the following methods:

 Stovetop Heating Instructions

-Do not defrost Sockeye Salmon Chowder prior to heating it up using the stovetop method.
+Do not defrost Smoked Sockeye Salmon Chowder prior to heating it up using the stovetop method.
 Simply remove the chowder from its packaging, then place it directly into a sauce pan.

 • Place over low heat and melt the soup for 3-5 minutes, stirring occasionally.